kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 Common Folder - Contains the Base Test Class & the Test Logins

-Page Objects Folder - Contains the Page Objects & Base Screen for those Page Objects
+Page Objects Folder - Contains the Page Objects & Base Screen for those Page Objects.
+I put some useful helper methods into the Base Screen which makes those accessible across all Page Objects.

 Helpers - Contains a helper to set times for various waits